procount/pinn/README_PINN_243a.md

 To recover from a corrupted drive, PINN includes a file system check (fsck) option which will perform an `fsck -y` command on all partitions of the selected installed OSes.
 The output of the `fsck` command will be shown in a dialog box that can be scrolled to check the result.
 If it shows that recovery was unsuccessful, you may need to use more advanced disk recovery tools to fix the problem.
 Since this check option will work on multiple OSes, it is necessary to select the checkbox of each OS you want checked, otherwise no OSes will be checked.
 If you are paranoid, you may want to make a backup of any affected partitions before trying this fsck option.

 ![alt text](screenshots/fsck.png "Checking OS filesystems")

+## Wipe the Drive

+This option will wipe your drive of all installed OSes by deleting all the OS partitions and restore its capacity to full size by expanding the first partition to the whole disk size, but PINN will remain on the card.
+This allows you to manually copy additional OS distribution files to the /os folder from a USB stick, for example.

+After wiping a drive, the Install and Download buttons will no longer work since the drive is no longer in the correct format.

+This function also adds the `runinstaller` option to the recovery.cmdline file, so on next boot of this card, the full PINN partition structure will be restored allowing OSes to be isntalled or downloaded again.

 ---